 When a lawn mower backfire takes place, you’ll automatically think there’s something wrong with the machine.
 And even with a small engine, you’ll think you need a professional.

-But whether you take it to a professional or try the solution yourself, you’ll have to understand why does your lawn mower backfire by observing when it happened.
+But whether you take it to a professional or try the solution yourself, you’ll have to first understand why does your lawn mower backfire by observing when it happened.
+This way, you can diagnose the issue correctly yourself or before you take your mower to a technician.